scala/docs.scala-lang/_overviews/parallel-collections/architecture.md

 <br/>

-The goal is of course to integrate parallel collections as tightly as possible with sequential collections, so as to allow for straightforward substitution of sequential and parallel collections.
+The goal is of course to integrate parallel collections as tightly as possible with sequential collections, to allow for straightforward substitution of sequential and parallel collections.

 In order to be able to have a reference to a collection which may be either